MicrosoftDocs/powerbi-docs/powerbi-docs/service-admin-portal.md

 ## Workspace settings

-### Create workspaces (preview)
+### Create workspaces

 Users in the organization can create app workspaces to collaborate on dashboards, reports, and other content.
-[Learn more](service-create-the-new-workspaces.md)
+[Learn more about app workspaces](service-create-the-new-workspaces.md)

 ## Export and sharing settings